Drug information

 What is Symtuza?

-Symtuza is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children weighing at least 88 lb (40 kg) who have never taken HIV medicines before or who meet certain requirements, as determined by a health care provider.
+Symtuza is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV in adults and children weighing at least 88 lb (40 kg) who have never taken HIV medicines before or who meet certain requirements, as determined by a health care provider.

 Symtuza contains four different medicines: darunavir, cobicistat, emtricitabine, and tenofovir alafenamide.

-For more information on the use of Symtuza in people with HIV, please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV and the Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.
+For more information on the use of Symtuza in people with HIV, please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents With HIV and the Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.

-HIV medicines cannot cure HIV/AIDS, but taking HIV medicines every day helps people with HIV live longer, healthier lives.
+HIV medicines cannot cure HIV, but using HIV medicines as directed by a health care provider helps people with HIV live longer, healthier lives.
 HIV medicines also reduce the risk of HIV transmission.
-If you are taking HIV medicines, do not cut down on, skip, or stop taking them unless your health care provider tells you to.
+If you are using HIV medicines, do not cut down on, skip, or stop using them unless your health care provider tells you to.
+For more information about using your HIV medicines as prescribed and ways to overcome barriers to medication adherence, please read the HIVinfo fact sheet on HIV Treatment Adherence.

 What should I tell my health care provider before taking Symtuza?What should I tell my health care provider before taking Symtuza?